-8. Continuous Disclosure
+8. Continuous disclosure

-The Board is very conscious of its disclosure obligations and has a Continuous Disclosure Policy.
-It can be downloaded from the Company's website at: www.investsmart.com.au/ shareholder-centre/governance.
+The Board is very conscious of its continuous disclosure obligations and has adopted a Continuous Disclosure Policy.
+A copy of this policy can be downloaded from the Company's website at: www. investsmart.com.au/shareholder-centre/governance.

-All Directors and the Company Secretary are responsible to ensure that the Continuous Disclosure Policy is adhered to.
+All Directors and the Company Secretary are responsible for ensuring adherence to the Continuous Disclosure Policy.
 The Chairman or the Managing Director deal with media contact and any external communications.